celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 - Project and Model created (Infrastructure - concluded PBI-1)
 - Temporary Etg Users added to the system and necessary roles/rights have been defined, for the use of Province
 - User login and logout functionality implemented (concluded PBIs 2 and 3)
    * Issue 1 tested and resolved.
-The system works as described in the User Story #
+The system works as described in the User Story #2
-- Project creation workflow implemented (concluded )
+- Project creation workflow implemented and tested(concluded PBI-4)

 ## "Code Challenge" Daily Scrum Meeting - 2
 ## "Code Challenge" Sprint Review Meeting